manvibharat/manvibharat.github.io/_pages/about.md

 ---

 I am Bharat Manvi.
 I have completed MS by Research in Control and Optimization group of Electrical Engineering at IIT Madras.
 My research was on establishing Lyapuanov Stability of the **Cascade of Formation and Geometric Control**.
+More details are avaialable at

 Currently I am working at TCS Research and my research is in the area of Game theory and Auctions.